 $pdo = pdo_connect_mysql();

-// MySQL query that retrieves all the polls and poll answers
+// MySQL query that selects all the polls and poll answers

 $stmt = $pdo->query('SELECT p.*, GROUP_CONCAT(pa.title ORDER BY pa.id) AS answers FROM polls p LEFT JOIN poll_answers pa ON pa.poll_id = p.id GROUP BY p.id');